 What is EMERGE?

-For 2022, the EU Commission announced the third round of the "European Universities Initiative" (EUI) funding line under the Erasmus+ program.
+In 2023, the EU Commission published the fourth round of the "European Universities Initiative" (EUI) funding line under the Erasmus+ program.
 "European Universities" are university alliances that aim to combine the strengths and diversity of European research and teaching in new structures, in order to address the challenges that Europe is facing.
-The aim is to create an outstanding European educational area, as well as to strengthen international competitiveness and improve the attractiveness of European universities in the fields of education, research and innovation.
-In this context, Europa-Universität Flensburg has partnered with seven other European universities to found the EMERGE university network.
-The network is coordinated by the University of Limerick in Ireland.
+The aim is to create an outstanding European educational area, as well as to strengthen the international competitiveness and improve the attractiveness of European universities in the fields of education, research and innovation.
+In this context, Europa-Universität Flensburg has joined forces with eight strategic partner universities from Ireland, France, Spain, Norway, Greece, Cyprus and Slovakia to found the EMERGE university alliance.
+The network is coordinated by the University of Limerick (Ireland).

 The EMERGE vision

-Current and planned activities include, for example, developments in virtual mobility and exchange, applications for collaborative project funding with Erasmus+ Key Action 2 in the area of the internationalization of teaching, and the establishment of so-called Inno'Campuses.
-An Inno'Campus is an international platform for research and networking activities, joint third-party funding applications, publications, and events.
-There is also a staff exchange (Staff Weeks) and a forum for student representatives from the participating universities.
+Current and planned activities include, for example, developments in virtual mobility and virtual exchange, applications for collaborative project funding with Erasmus+ Key Action 2 in the area of the internationalization of teaching, and the establishment of so-called EMERGE InnoRT Hubs.
+An InnoRT Hub is a both international and regional platform for research and networking activities, joint third-party funding applications, publications and events as well as research- and project-based learning.
+There is also an exchange between staff (Staff Weeks) and a forum for student representatives from the participating universities.

 What are the cooperation universities?